Mediation gives you control over the outcome of your separation and/or divorce in California.

-Even if the issues in your divorce are complex, California family law empowers you and your spouse to negotiate a settlement that is tailored by you and your spouse to suit your needs, abilities, budgets, lifestyles, values and wishes.
+California family law empowers you to negotiate a settlement tailored by you to suit your needs, abilities, budgets, lifestyles, values and wishes.

-- You can quickly and economically negotiate your best settlement agreement.
+- Can quickly and economically negotiate your best agreements

 What’s the catch?